mutantmonkey/shortener/README.md

 shortener
 =========

 A simple shortener for Tahoe-LAFS filecaps and URLs.
+Available under the New BSD license.

 Prerequisites
 -------------